kaisubr/MIDIVisualizer/README.md

 ### Command-Line Interface

-You can run the executable from the command-line, specifying a MIDI file to read, along with a state file (INI file which may be exported within MIDI Visualizer), directory, resolution, and frame rate for PNG export.
+You can run the executable from the command-line, specifying a MIDI file to read, along with a state file (INI file which may be exported within MIDI Visualizer),, resolution, frame rate, and directory for PNG export.

-    ./MIDIVisualizer [path/to/file.mid [state [output_directory width height framerate]]]
+    ./MIDIVisualizer [path/to/file.mid [state [width height framerate [output_directory]]]]

 ### Development